ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 performance limit.
 {{< /hint >}}
 {{< hint info >}}
+Below are suggestions those simplify designs and help adaptations with Kotlin platform.
+Meanwhile, the generated layout code is the quickest for measuring.
 Many expected effects are explained with abstract words.
 Hope you to be patient.
 {{< /hint >}}

 # All positions reference to borders